Phase 2: Marginal Land Solutions

-Phase 2 utilizes our newly developed Field Profitability and Marginality webtool to help growers identify low profitability or marginal areas in fields, assist in conversion planning and study the effects of converting marginal acres within cropland to a perennial forage mix.
+We are using our Field Profitability and Marginality Webtool to help growers identify/confirm low-producing or marginal areas in fields, assist in conversion planning and study the effects of converting marginal acres within cropland to a perennial forage mix.

 From left to right clockwise: hand probe soil sampling, an Acoustic Recording Unit (ARU) and an insect trap